 It’s probably safe to say that no one enjoys struggling to get the stroller folded down when they’re trying to get their child and all the baby gear packed into the car.

-Most all-terrain strollers are fairly easy to fold down once you get the hang of it, and some models have a one-handed collapse feature that could make it a bit easier to put your stroller away while holding your child.
+Most all-terrain strollers are fairly easy to fold down once you get the hang of it, and some models have a one-handed collapse feature that could make it a bit easier to put it away while holding your child.